 The Repair Script That Works For Us

 When we're both still raw, using a structure helps.
-Here's what we do:
+This is what we do:

 Step 1: Ask permission.
 "Can we talk about what happened?"
 This matters because timing matters.
 If someone's not ready, pushing the repair will backfire.
 Asking permission respects their process.